Deliver “Delight and Passion” to people

-For details and to apply, please click here
+For details and registration, please click here.

 https://ssd-vol3.peatix.com/

-displays Concept
+displays concept

 There is a global movement to propose the next life cycle of discarded items through methods such as recycling, reuse, and upcycling.
 The word "sustainable" has become common, and society as a whole is moving from the era of mass production to the era of optimal production (producing only what is needed and eliminating surpluses).